oracle/pgql-lang/pages/pgql-1.5-spec.md

 Above, although only a single path matched the pattern, four rows were returned because the path has four vertices.
 We return the account numbers of the four vertices together with the element numbers (see [ELEMENT_NUMBER](#element_number)).
-Note that the element numbers are uneven numbers since the even numbers are taken by the edges that are between the vertices.
+Note that the element numbers are uneven since the even numbers are taken by the edges that connect the vertices.

 Another example is: